sgyyz/jquery-formatmoney/README.md

 More usages and settings, you can visit the `demo.html` in this repository.
 Later it will be put on the blog for your reference.

 ## Contact
-If you have any idea please contact me by sending it to [yangyongzhi1989@gmail.com](yangyongzhi1989@gmail.com), or you can put your issue [here](https://github.com/sgyyz/jquery-formatmoney/issues).
+If you have any idea please put your issue [here](https://github.com/sgyyz/jquery-formatmoney/issues).